sewingin/MasterMind/README.md

 # MasterMind
 Mastermind in Java

 This game is a computer version of the board game Mastermind programmed in Java.
-It was a refreshing of my Java programming skills, nothing else.
-The game is not intended for commercial use only for demonstration!
+It was a refreshing of my Java programming skills.
+The game is not intended for commercial use.
+It is only for me or for demonstration!

 I did the graphical positioning by Hand, just to train my brain a bit.